cobuildlab/project-qa-docs/README.md

 ### 4. Code Reviews

-The Technical leader assigned for the team must review every Pull Request
+The Technical leader assigned for the team must review every Pull Request to be in

 ### 5. Continuos testing and Quality Assurance:
 ### 6. Releases